Senior Scams: What to Watch Out for in 2026

 - Stay Informed: Keep yourself updated on common scams, especially those targeting seniors.

-- Use secure forms of payment when buying anything online: When shopping online, stick to secure payment methods.
+- Use Secure Forms of Payment When Buying Online: When shopping online, stick to secure payment methods.
 Credit cards are safer than debit cards, and services like PayPal often include extra fraud protection.

 - Be Skeptical of Urgency: Scammers often pressure victims to act quickly.
 Take a moment to pause and think.

-- Ask for Help: Talk to a trusted family member, friend, or professional before acting if you’re not sure if something’s legit.
+- Ask for Help: Talk to a trusted family member, friend, or professional before acting if you’re not sure if something’s legitimate.
 It’s always better to be safe than sorry!

 - Report Suspicious Activities: If you think you’ve come across a scam, don’t hesitate to report it to your local authorities or the Federal Trade Commission (FTC).
 If it happens online, you could also file a report with the FBI’s Internet Crime Complaint Center—it’s quick and can help protect others!